walliba/go-wmiv2/README.md

 > [!WARNING]
 > This project is under active development and is not production-ready.
 APIs may change without notice.
-Once the first stable release is ready, [Semantic Versioning](https://semver.org/) will likely be used to communicate breaking changes and compatibility guarantees.
+Once the first stable release is ready, [Semantic Versioning](https://semver.org/) will be used to communicate breaking changes and compatibility guarantees.

 ## Goal